Guide to Litchfield National Park

 Go off the beaten track

-Visit Blyth Homestead
+Visit Blythe Homestead

-Dating back to the early 1920s, Blyth Homestead is a great example of tough pioneer life in the Australian Outback.
+Dating back to the early 1920s, Blyth Homestead is a great example of tough pioneer life in outback Australia.
 The homestead was abandoned in the early 1960s, and the property was also the location of an old tin mine, now in ruins.
 The site has since been restored to the point that there is an interpretive display about the trials and tragedies of this remote location.
 Entry is free, but you need a 4WD to get here.
 The road is inaccessible between November and April.

 Sleep in the park